 Convergence (low-level): in a horizontal wind field, an area where more wind is entering than leaving at that level; on a weather map, an area where horizontal wind fields meet (wind vectors “point” at each other).
 Upward forcing from low-level convergence increases the potential for thunderstorm development when other factors, such as instability, are favorable.
 For air quality, assuming sufficient subsidence to prevent thunderstorm development, areas of convergence can act as locations for buildup of pollutants.
 Examples: bay/sea breeze fronts, weak stationary or cold fronts.

-Criteria Air Pollutants: six atmospheric pollutants that U.S. EPA considers harmful to public health and the environment, including ozone (O3), fine particulate matter (PM2.5), coarse particulate matter (PM10), carbon monoxide (CO), sulfur dioxide (SO2), and nitrogen dioxide (NO2).
+Criteria Air Pollutants: six atmospheric pollutants that U.S. EPA considers harmful to public health and the environment, including ozone (O3), fine particulate matter (PM2.5) and coarse particulate matter (PM10), carbon monoxide (CO), sulfur dioxide (SO2), nitrogen dioxide (NO2), and lead (Pb).

 Delmarva: the peninsula that encompasses Delaware and portions of Maryland and Virginia and is surrounded by the Chesapeake Bay, Delaware Bay, and the Atlantic Ocean.